Scrawny kid.

 Tech Operator

-AI product leadership at Andreessen Horowitz–backed startups, Capital One, Wayfair, and beyond.
-Spanning AI, logistics, healthcare, finance, and fashion.
+First PM hired into Amazon Alexa AI.
+AI product leadership at Andreessen Horowitz–backed startups, Capital One, Wayfair, and beyond — spanning AI, logistics, healthcare, finance, and fashion.

 Now